rivques/RPGPT/TUTORIAL.md

 ![screenshot of YourBot.ts for rivques/ore-pheus](https://github.com/rivques/RPGPT/assets/38469076/07815b67-d928-4cd4-b47d-7f6f160268bf)

 ### Trading
 Out of the box, the NPC is only capable of giving items to the player, not trading.
 This is because I wasn't able to quite get the prompt engineering right for trading, but if you want to try, you can scroll down in `YourBot.ts`, uncomment the trading code, and probably also comment out the giving code.
+Be prepared to go bug hunting if you do this.
 ## Run the bot!
+Once you like what you have, run `nohup npm start > rpgpt.log &` to start it running forever!
+### Stopping the bot
+If you've started your bot with `nohup` and you want to stop it, you can run `fuser -INT -k 3000/tcp`.
 ## a note on ports
 There's two ports happening here: Internally, Node is hosting a server on port 3000.
 Externally, Caddy is forwarding HTTPS traffic on port 443.
 This means that you can't easily be serving another server on 443 while running an NPC like this, and doing so is beyond the scope of this guide (read: i don't know how to do it).
+If you want to use a different internal port, pretty much everywhere you see a 3000 in this guide should be changed, and you'll also need to change `SLACK_APP_PORT` in `.env`.